-120 The documentation shall:

-- Show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - Justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks. - The evidence shall show that the search for vulnerabilities is systematic.

-The analysis documentation shall provide a justification that the analysis completely addresses the TOE deliverables.
+- The documentation shall: - Describe the analysis of the TOE deliverables performed to search for ways in which a user can violate the TSP. - Describe the disposition of identified vulnerabilities. - Show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - Justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks. - Show that the search for vulnerabilities is systematic. - Provide a justification that the analysis completely addresses the TOE deliverables.